jrcarter/Tic-Tac-Toe/README.md

-# Password_Gen
+# Tic-Tac-Toe
-A password generator using Gnoga
+A Gnoga program to play Tic-Tac-Toe

-Edit password_gen.gpr to match your location for Gnoga
+Edit tic_tac_toe.gpr to match your location for Gnoga